 - Sugar (as needed to taste)

-- Warm the milk slowly over medium heat, stirring with a whisk, till the chocolate fully melts into the milk and creates a smooth chocolate liquid.
+- Warm the milk slowly over medium heat, stirring with a whisk, until the chocolate fully melts into the milk and creates a smooth chocolate liquid.
 This will take a few minutes-- don't rush the process by turning up the heat, or you'll end up with scorched milk.
-Heat up the mixture thoroughly, till it's quite hot, but don't let it boil.
+Heat up the mixture thoroughly until it's quite hot, but don't let it boil.

-- Remove from heat and whisk in the cinnamon till thoroughly combined.
+- Remove from heat and whisk in the vanilla, salt, and cinnamon until thoroughly dissolved.

 - Place the banana slices in a blender.